What we do

-Following the strategy of coming alongside networks of churches throughout Eastern Europe to help them respond to God’s call to be a light in this world, 4D’s most important target group are the pastors and their teams of volunteer leaders of their churches.
+Following the strategy of coming alongside networks of churches throughout Eastern Europe to help them respond to God’s call to be a light in this world, 4D’s most important target group is the pastors and their teams of volunteer leaders from their churches.

-is not a program 4D invented in the US and does for the churches in Europe, but it is a program the Eastern European churches initiate, with 4D as their strategic partner.
+Ambassadors Together is not a program 4D invented in the US and does it for the churches in Europe, but it is a program the Eastern European churches initiated, with 4D as their strategic partner.

-Ambassadors Together was the result of a Romanian student saying to her leader (Rei Abrudan): “Rei, we have been so blessed by American teams coming over to help us.
-Now it’s our turn to be a blessing to help others.
+Ambassadors Together was the result of a Romanian student saying to her leader, Rei Abrudan: “Rei, we have been so blessed by the American teams coming over to help us.
+Now it’s our turn to be a blessing and help others.
 Can we?”
 Rei responded with excitement and was encouraged to see his people move from a receiving mindset to a giving mindset.

 VIA – a church model

 VIA is a model for training leaders from around Romania and beyond.
 VIA (which means way or vine) was started in 2015 in Cluj, a university city in central Romania.
 Seven years later the church is still growing, now with 800+ in attendance and about 40 small groups.